ashtonthomas/flutter_inspect_column_button_issue/README.md

-It appears that putting a RaiseButton in a Column will hide (kinda) all following elements
+It appears that putting a RaiseButton in a Column will hide (kinda) all following elements ([issue#18769](https://github.com/flutter/flutter/issues/18769))

+Update: This is no longer an issue, running `flutter upgrade` resolved the issue

 ```
 Column(